Video & Media

 Establish Naming Conventions

-Agree on a file naming structure before Day 1.
+Agree on a file naming structure before production starts.
 Common formats include:

 • [ShowCode]_[EpisodeNumber]_[SceneNumber][Shot]_[Take]_[CameraID]